theicfire/hide-gmail/README.md

-# Hide Gmail Chrome and Firefox Extension
+# Hide Gmail by default
 Stripped down clone of [Inbox When Ready](https://inboxwhenready.org/).
 For free, with Firefox support!